 - Record the date of the safety assessment.
-The date of assessment is typically the date that the worker made initial face-to-face contact with the child to assess safety, which may be different than the date that the form is completed in WebSDM. - Indicate whether the either caregiver is either a Native American or a person with Indian Ancestry.
-When working with a family, WIC §224.3(a) requires the worker to inquire whether a child is or may be an Indian child.
-If a caregiver or other reliable source in the household states that they are Native American, answer yes.
-If a caregiver states that they are not Native American, answer No. If the caregiver is not available (incarcerated, hospitalized, unable to locate, etc.) answer parent not available and follow county procedures to identify and record in CWSCMS.
-If a parent has been asked and is unsure but will inquire further, follow county procedures to identify and record in CWSCMS. - Enter the type of safety assessment, which is either: - Initial.
+The date of assessment is typically the date that the worker made initial face-to-face contact with the child to assess safety, which may be different than the date that the form is completed in WebSDM. - When working with a family, the worker must inquire whether any child in the household is or may be an Indian child, as required by WIC §224.2(a).
+Indicate whether there is any information at the time of assessment showing there is reason to know or reason to believe that a child in the household may be an Indian child.
+When reason to know or reason to believe exists, further inquiry is required in accordance with MPP 31-101-111, and the investigating social worker should contact all appropriate tribe(s) as soon as possible for further information gathering and decision making as described in MPP 31-105.114.
+Contact with the tribe should not delay a decision about immediate safety for the child; however, such contact is likely to create more possibilities for safety assessment and planning.
+Details of the contact/attempted contact with tribe(s), a summary of information, and the impact on assessment and decision making must be documented in CWS/CMS, and efforts to contact the tribe must continue through investigations as outlined in MPP 31-101.552. - Enter the type of safety assessment, which is either: - " Initial.
 Each referral should have one initial assessment, completed during the first face-to-face contact with at least one child victim in the household where there are allegations.
-However, if there are allegations in two households within a single referral, there may be two initial safety assessments. - Review/update.
+However, if there are allegations in two households within a single referral, there may be two initial safety assessments. - " Review/update.
 After the initial assessment, any additional safety assessment is most likely a review/update, unless it is completed at the point of closing a referral or case.
-A review/update includes a safety assessment completed on a second household where there are no allegations.

-- Referral closing.
+A review/update includes a safety assessment completed on a second household where there are no allegations. - Referral closing.
 This is a specialized review/update that is completed when considering closing a referral without promoting it to a case when a safety threat has been documented at some point during the investigation.
-This option only appears in WebSDM when completing a safety assessment on a referral. - Case closing.
+This option only appears in WebSDM when completing a safety assessment on a referral.

+- " Case closing.
 This is a specialized review/update that is completed when considering closing a case.
 This option only appears in WebSDM when completing a safety reassessment on an open ongoing case. - Enter the name of the household assessed.
 In referrals where there is more than one household, and there are allegations regarding each household, a safety assessment is required on both.
 Enter the name of the household assessed. - " Also indicate (select) whether there are allegations in the household being assessed.
 If at least one alleged perpetrator resides in the household, there are allegations in that household. - " If the household is being assessed for safety as a potential placement (e.g., a non-custodial parent), select "no." - Indicate (select) whether any child vulnerabilities are present.
 Consider these vulnerabilities when reviewing safety items.
 Note that these vulnerability issues provide a context for assessing safety.
 The presence of one or more vulnerabilities does not automatically mean that the child is unsafe.